 A folk music storyteller who turned an 18-minute anti-war ballad into a counterculture Thanksgiving tradition.

-With a sly, conversational drawl and his father's activist heart, Arlo Guthrie became an unlikely voice of a generation.
-His career was instantly defined by 'Alice's Restaurant Massacree,' a sprawling, humorous talking-blues song about a littering arrest that morphed into a draft-dodging anthem.
-That 1967 recording captured the spirit of youthful rebellion and cemented Thanksgiving playlists for decades.
-While he never chased pop stardom, his warm rendition of 'City of New Orleans' became a radio staple, and his continued work as a folk troubadour carried the torch of Woody Guthrie's social conscience.
-Living in Massachusetts, he has maintained a steadfast presence on the road and at his own venue, The Guthrie Center, turning family legacy into a living, breathing mission of music and service.
+Arlo Guthrie released 'Alice's Restaurant Massacree' in 1967, a humorous talking-blues song about a littering arrest that became a draft-dodging anthem.
+Born in 1947, the son of folk legend Woody Guthrie, he captured the spirit of youthful rebellion with that sprawling 18-minute track.
+His warm rendition of Steve Goodman's 'City of New Orleans' became a radio staple in 1972.
+Living in Massachusetts, he has maintained a steadfast presence on the road and at his own venue, The Guthrie Center.
+He has carried his father's social conscience into a living mission of music and service.

 1946–1964